prettier/vim-prettier/README.md

 let g:prettier#quickfix_auto_focus = 0
 ```

-To running vim-prettier not only before saving, but also after changing text or leaving insert mode:
+To run vim-prettier not only before saving, but also after changing text or leaving insert mode:

 ```vim
 " when running at every change you may want to disable quickfix